 Summer Math Challenge

 The Summer Math Challenge is a free, six-week program that helps students practice math skills taught during the school year.
-The 2020 Summer Math Challenge has opened early to support students who are learning at home.
+The 2021 Math Challenge starts on June 21st.

 Tynker is offering free resources to educators including teacher training, free apps kids can use to learn how to code, and free access to school curriculum.